Medical Disclaimer

 In the end

 Even though propranolol is mostly used to treat heart problems, it has also been used to treat nervousness.
-It might help with the physical signs of worry, but it might also have side effects or combine with other drugs.
-These things can make use safer and more successful if you know about them and stay in touch with your healthcare provider.
+It may help with physical signs of worry, but it can also have side effects or interact with other drugs.
+These things can make you safer and more successful if you know about them and stay in touch with your healthcare provider.

-Before starting or changing the amount of the anxiousness medicine propranolol, you should always talk to your doctor.
+Before starting or changing the amount of the anxiety medicine propranolol, you should always talk to your doctor.

 FAQ